cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 ### Create a Custom Step

 For this workshop we will only be using the simpler and more straight-forward **global variables** to define reusable Pipeline script from a Shared Library.
 But before we create a new **global variable** we need to decide what it needs to do.
-Pipeline Shared Libraries are like any other shared framework or utility - the purpose being to reduce redundant code and to adhere to [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) principle of software development.
+Pipeline Shared Libraries are like any other shared framework or utility - the purpose being to simplify our Jenkinsfiles and to adhere to [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) principle of software development.
 Also, with the advent of two different syntaxes for Pipelines - Declarative and Scripted - it is sometimes useful to use Shared Library [**custom steps**](https://jenkins.io/doc/book/pipeline/shared-libraries/#defining-custom-steps) to encapsulate Scripted syntax making Declarative Pipelines more readable.
 We will do just that for the `readProperties` `script` block that we added above.
 We will call our **custom step** `defineProps` - we can't use `readProperties` because then our new **custom step** would override and replace the `readProperties` step from the Pipeline Utilities plugin and we will actually use that step in our **custom step** as you will see below.

 1. In the **master** branch of your forked **pipeline-library** repostiory navigate to the `vars` directory and open the `defineProps.groovy` with the GitHub editor. <p><img src="img/advanced/shared_lib_global_var_defineProps.png" width=800/>
 2. The file will be empty, but we will implement a `call` method as [the `call` method allows the global variable to be invoked in a manner similar to a regular Pipeline step](https://jenkins.io/doc/book/pipeline/shared-libraries/#defining-custom-steps):